 First of all, air temperature is a key ingredient in making a presentation choice.
 If the angling is being done in a shelter of some kind with warm temps, slip bobber systems work very well.
 However, slip bobbers have a tendency to ice up when used outside on cold days which means stationary floats would work better.

-When using minnows, I believe a bobber or float system is the way to go.
+When using minnows, I believe a bobber or float system, like the Lite-Bite Ice Float is the way to go.
 Fish are not aggressive feeders in the winter and need time to suck in the minnow.
 A very light bobber will allow a finicky perch or crappie time to chew on things with little resistance.

 TEAM NORTHLAND™ ice fishing specialist Jason Durham favors Bro’s Mud Bug for deep water situations.
 The sculpted jig fishes heavy for its size, maintaining constant tension on the line for seeing and feeling strikes.
 Photo courtesy of Topwater Media.